-The Okanagan Chefs Association has launched a new initiative entitled ‘Chefs in the Classroom – Edible Education.’
+The Okanagan Chefs Association launched a new initiative entitled ‘Chefs in the Classroom – Edible Education’ in Spring 2016.

 Modeled after other successful edible education classes all over North America, Chefs in the Classroom is unique in that it is an Okanagan inspired, hands-on curriculum with links to our Aboriginal community and practices.
-The highlight of the 7-lesson course is a field trip to a working farm with lunch hosted by members of the Okanagan Chefs Association.
+The highlight of the 7-lesson course is a field trip to a working farm with lunch hosted by our chefs and volunteer teams.

 Peachland: Peachland Elementary

-To educate children in our community how to grow and eat Okanagan fruits and vegetables.
+To educate children in our community how to grow, cook and eat Okanagan fruits and vegetables.

 To grow healthy children in our community.

-To introduce children to agricultural practices in our community.
+To introduce children to farming and gardening best-practices in our community.

-To successfully develop and launch an Okanagan based edible education project.
+To successfully continue to operate an Okanagan based edible education project.

 Engage and inspire children through hands on and interactive real-life experiences.